rohitamar/simplegrad/README.md

 # simplegrad
-Implementation of torch.autograd in C++
+Implementation of torch.autograd in Python